johnbender/writing/_posts/2012-10-09-fixing-coffeescripts-ambiguities-with-operational-semantics.md

 ## CoffeeScript Grammar

 You might consider this a problem with the grammar/parser and not the evaluation result.
 That is, maybe it shouldn't allow both lambda forms as method/function arguments, but because both forms are valid in the current parser implementation it's only an issue when evaluation takes place.
 Moreover it's only an *obvious* issue when the return type of `doSomething` doesn't allow for invocation.
-In an ideal world the author would arrive at these conclusions early during the process of creating the language grammar, and it might be interesting to use the formalism of operational semantics to help "boil down" the way these terms can be evaluated, hopefully revealing the ambiguity.
+In an ideal world the author would arrive at these conclusions early during the process of creating the language.
+Creating a subset of CoffeeScript including the grammar, evaluation rules, and some simple types should help in clarifying the issue and will hopefully present a way to avoid it all together.

-Creating a subset of CoffeeScript including the grammar, evaluation rules, and some simple types as though we were designing the language should be illustrative.
-In the interest of keeping this post semi-sane in length the subset will be the minimum necessary to reproduce the aformentioned ambiguity.
-Returning to the original example, the overhead of assignment and identifiers can be avoided by using lamda expressions directly:
+In the interest of keeping this post a semi-digestable length the subset will be the minimum necessary to reproduce the aformentioned ambiguity.
+In the original example, the overhead of assignment and identifiers can be avoided by using lamda expressions directly:

 ```coffeescript
 (-> true) () ->  false